-Individuals with immunocompromising conditions and those on immunosuppressive therapies were largely excluded from the clinical trials for the COVID-19 vaccines, limiting our knowledge of the efficacy of COVID-19 vaccines.
+Individuals with immunocompromising medical conditions and those on immunosuppressive therapies were largely excluded from the clinical trials for the COVID-19 vaccines, limiting our knowledge of the efficacy of COVID-19 vaccines.
 Given the heterogeneity within this group, the immune response to the vaccine could be highly variable.

-Available evidence on the response to COVID-19 immunization for these populations was carefully considered to inform recommendations on dose intervals that could be made immediately regarding certain sub-populations.
-The benefit of this approach allowed the VCAG to make recommendations for vulnerable groups that are at high risk of mortality and inadequate response to immunization based on current evidence.
+Available evidence on the response to COVID-19 immunization for these populations was carefully considered to inform recommendations on dose intervals that could be made regarding certain sub-populations.
+The benefit of this approach allowed the VCAG to make recommendations for vulnerable groups that are at high risk of mortality and suboptimal response to immunization based on current evidence.
 The limitations of this approach were also acknowledged.
-Theoretical risks of poor immune response to COVID-19 immunization exist for other sub-populations; the VCAG is committed to an ongoing review of evidence and immunological principles to inform recommendations for other sub-groups such as those on chronic dialysis.
-Furthermore, the VCAG acknowledges that alternate strategies of protection should be considered where the risk of severe disease and mortality is high and immune response to COVID-19 immunization is sub-optimal; the VCAG is also committed to examining these in the weeks ahead.
+The VCAG is committed to an ongoing review of evidence and immunological principles to inform recommendations for other sub-groups for which theoretical risks of poor immune response to COVID-19 immunization exist.
+Furthermore, the VCAG acknowledges that alternate strategies of protection should be considered where the risk of severe disease and mortality is high and immune response to COVID-19 immunization is sub-optimal; the VCAG is committed to examining these in the weeks ahead.